CreateUNSW/github-pages-workshop/__slides/Going_Further.md

 * Jekyll can be restrictive and requires ruby
 * Have to either use CDNs or commit libraries

+## Courses

+* COMP1531 - teaches backend web development using Python and Flask
+* COMP6080 - new course that covers Javascript, CSS, React, UI Design

 COLUMN

 ## Static sites